Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Family Dentistry of Arnold will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Family Dentistry of Arnold will perform the safest, most comfortable extraction procedure possible.

 - Local, sedation or general anesthesia is administered